| français (original) | Español |

 Biodiversity and Global Governance

-1. access rules to the genetic resources
+1. rules of access to genetic resources

 2. conservation policies of agricultural diversity

-3. the legal protection of vegetable innovation
+3. the legal protection of plant innovation

-4. the privatization of life
+4. the privatization of living beings

 Documents